 Rejection of end-product because of wrong moisture levels was vastly reduced.

 Both examples illustrate the potential benefits of in-line systems.
-Processes in which real-time measurements can be used in a feed-back-loop to control variables are prime candidates for
+Processes in which real-time measurements can be used in a feed-back-loop to control variables are prime candidates for an in-line system.
+Elimination of guesswork regarding process adjustments, fewer process shut downs, optimization of process inputs, such as power, raw material and processing time and significant lowering of QC rejects can lead to an attractive ROI.

 In-line solutions have initial costs of 10, 20, even 30 times more than grab sample techniques.
 Even with this high initial cost, operations can be improved to levels that produce rapid payouts.